striver11/Learning/README.md

 # Learning
-this is update in the research-agent
+this is update in the research-gent2